volkaert/simple-event-broker2/README.md

 In this scenario, there are 1 up & healthy subscription but 1 up & slow subscription which processes the event in 2 seconds, so for each published event, there are 2 successful deliveries, but one delivery is slow.

-If necessary, use the `broker.webhook-read-timeout-in-seconds` property (default is 10) to set an appropriate timeout.
+If necessary, use the `broker.read-timeout-in-seconds-for-webhooks` property (default is 10) to set an appropriate timeout.
 ```
 curl --header "Content-Type: application/json" \
   --request POST \